ongres/stackgres/doc/content/en/04-production-installation/01-pre-requisites/04-monitoring/_index.md

 title: Monitoring
 weight: 4
 url: install/prerequisites/monitoring
-description: Details about how to setup and configure prometheus.
+description: Details about how to set up and configure Prometheus.
 showToc: true
 ---

-As early indicated in [Component of the Stack]({{% relref "01-introduction/04-components-of-the-stack/#monitoring" %}}) StackGres, at the moment, only supports Prometheus integration.
+As shown on page [Stack Components]({{% relref "01-introduction/04-components-of-the-stack/#monitoring" %}}), StackGres at the moment only provides an integration for Prometheus.

-## Monitoring, Observability and Alerting with Prometheus and Grafana
+This section shows how to enable observability, especially monitoring and alerting with StackGres, using Prometheus and Grafana.

+## Observability: Monitoring and Alerting

 Prometheus natively includes the following services: